orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

 ---

-Surely you would say the air around you is having an influence on you?
-And arguably a good one for I doubt your body would stay in one place without the pressure of the air.

----

-Similarly, while a human may not have direct access to the exact implementation and structures of their brain internally, something like that is more easily achieved within a computer.
-And similarly that also has its limitations in the form of computational boundedness and the psychical implementations (and their consistency through time). ;

----

-Are you so ignorant (perhaps this is a little too harsh, but fixes the stress on this point I suppose) that perhaps understanding how the dealer shuffles the cards has not the possibility of a probabilistic edge, since it is of probabilities we speak?
-If you have not the guarantee of perceived fairness in the probabilities associated with the cards?
-Or is it merely than you cannot perceive other observers playing at the table to have devised a technique of picking up the slightest of photons as to have a probabilistic edge on the cards of others at the table?

----

 After hearing the term (non-)hollonomic at Delft TU, a quick look at its definition, I reframed it as the idea that all systems are non-hollonomic (in my framework; although I didn't make this part of the assertion yesterday), except perhaps the universe itself.
 Or simply saying all systems are (non-)hollonomic, and ignorance makes them hollonomic, or one could make the argument that magic allows for either; Having said yesterday: "So, all dystems are non-hollonomic or magic"

 ---